geotrellis/geotrellis-site/docs/geotrellis-docs/0.9.0/geotrellis-admin/index.rst

-.. _geotrellis-admin:
+.. _geotrellis-admin-0.9.0:

 geotrellis-admin
 ================

-The *geotrellis-admin* project is a web application that you can use to view rasters inside of a :ref:`GeoTrellis catalog <Catalog>`.
+The *geotrellis-admin* project is a web application that you can use to view rasters inside of a :ref:`GeoTrellis catalog <Catalog-0.9.0>`.
 To run the viewer, switch to the admin subproject and run:

 .. code-block:: console